boudzela/data_cleaning/README.md

 ### The list of projects focused on data cleaning in the reversed order:
+__4. online_retail__ - the dataset is larger than the perivious ones and I ahd to apply some optimization there (ndexes). the project is part of further cohort and rfm sql calculations

+  Some operations applied and skills gained:
+  * loding data via mysql command line client
+  * RAND() - choose random rows from the dataset
+  * Self-joins to find pairs of records
+  * Optimisation - composite index
+  * DELETE by storing info into an CTE and joining through EXISTS
+  * STR_TO_DATE - changing string to date

-__3. indian_sales__ - this project is a part of a bigger project involving power bi
+__3. indian_sales__ - this project is a part of a bigger project involving SQL calculations and power bi

-  Some operations applied:
+  Some operations applied and skills gained:
   * HEX, UNHEX
-  * removing duplicateds by ROW_NUMBER and new table
+  * removing duplicateds by ROW_NUMBER and inserting the result into a new table
   * DDL: RENAME CHANGE

 __2. layoffs__  -  the second project on data wrangling

-  Some operations applied:
+  Some operations applied and skills gained:
-  * ROW_NUMBER and fill in a new table with the unique values (in the previous project I used self-join)
+  *  removing duplicateds by ROW_NUMBER and inserting the result into a new table (in the previous project I used self-join)
   * SELF JOIN to spot the values that can be filled in
   * TRIM(sth FROM sth)
-  * STR_TO_DATE
+  * STR_TO_DATE - changing string to date

 __1. laptop__  -  my first, most documented project.
 The data there is perfect for cleaning.

-  Some operations applied:
+  Some operations applied and skills gained:
+  * removind duplicates via self-joins
-  * DML: TRIM REPLACE ROW_NUMBER REGEXP LEFT RIGHT LOCATE LENGTH CTE DELETE UPDATE
+  * DML: TRIM REPLACE ROW_NUMBER REGEXP LEFT RIGHT LOCATE LENGTH  DELETE UPDATE
   * DDL: CREATE ALTER ADD CHANGE MODIFY DROP